PIXISREPO/PIXIS-CODE/README.md

 Follow the instructions in LCDconfigs.txt and edit your config.txt file.

-Thanks to Isaac and Kieran at Ideas On Board for providing these files.
+Thanks to Isaac and Kieran at Ideas On Board and Linuxembedded for providing these files.